Building AI Agents with MCP: Complete Course Materials

 ```bash

-# Clone the repository
+# Clone and navigate to the repository

 git clone https://github.com/EnkrateiaLucca/mcp-course.git